Tuesday forecast: Hot and dry again today

 Unsettled weather pattern begins tomorrow

 TOPEKA, Kan.
-(WIBW) - The big weather story is the heat today and the on and off showers/storms the rest of the week into at least the first half of the weekend.

-Overall confidence of getting much needed rain is high especially Wednesday night through Saturday night.
-Confidence is lower on exact timing of when the highest chance of rain will occur and how much rain we’ll get.
+(WIBW) - Rain chances arrive Wednesday with cooler temperatures ahead.

-Rain tomorrow will be isolated with most of the day dry before increasing chances for rain to have an impact on any outdoor activities you might have through Saturday.
-The good news is severe weather looks unlikely with lightning the main hazard.
-The flooding threat is low but something that will be monitored especially as we get into the Friday/Saturday timeframe.
+Rain tomorrow will be somewhat scattered with most of the day dry before increasing chances for rain to have an impact on any outdoor activities you might have through Saturday.
+Severe Weather looks unlikely with lightning the main hazard.
+The flooding threat is low but something that will be monitored especially as we get to Friday/Saturday.

 Tonight: Increasing Clouds.
 Lows in the mid 60s.
 Winds SE 5-10 mph.
 There is a low chance for rain and possibly t-storms after 4am.